Coronavirus: Germany to impose one-month partial lockdown | DW | 28.10.2020

 Business support

-Merkel promised that firms hit by the new measures would receive economic support, with smaller companies receiving 75% of their income in support.
+Merkel promised that firms hit by the new measures would receive economic support, with companies with up to 50 employees and the self employed will receive 75% of their income in support.

 "We will compensate affected companies, institutions and clubs," she said.